Matan-Vinkler/self-driving-robot/README.md

 ---

 ## Compile ONNX → HEF (Optional)
-1. Run the provided notebook `self-driving-robot-behavioral-cloning-train.ipynb`.
+1. Run the provided notebook `behavioral-cloning-model-train.ipynb`.
 2. The notebook will give you 2 files: `nvidia_model.h5`, `nvidia_model.onnx`, and `calibration_set.npy`
 3. Run on the dev box with HDF installed: